punchplatform/kooker/README.md

 ## Quick start

+> :warning: you may need to do a: `docker system prune && systemctl restart docker.service` before playing this guide

 !!! warn

     Sometimes, you may need to do a: `docker system prune && systemctl restart docker.service` before playing this guide.